trilitech/tezos-developer-docs/docs/smart-contracts/sapling.md

 For example, if a user shields exactly 16.32 tokens and another user later unshields exactly 16.32 tokens, the transaction may be traceable.
 - Being careful about information that can be deduced from the timing of transactions.

-The internals of sapling are quite technical.
+The internals of Sapling are quite technical.
 The system is based on an UTXO (bitcoin-like) transaction system, where each transaction consumes some unspent output and produces new unspent outputs.
 It uses a system of cryptographic commitments in place of public amounts and addresses, that can then be "consumed" using a system of nullifiers.
 The process uses a mix of cryptographic tools including SNARKs, incremental Merkle trees, and Diffie-Hellman key exchanges.